Bivurnum/decomps-resources/wiki_sections/beginners_guide/APPLYING A PATCH.md

 * .ppf
 * .rup

 Once you've downloaded a patch, you will need to apply it to an unedited ROM of the game it was based on.
 For example, if the ROM hack is a hack of Pokémon FireRed, you will need to apply the patch to an unedited copy of a FireRed ROM.
-The creator will usually tell you which version of the base rom you should use, but if they don't, I advise that you use one of the specific base ROM versions listed in the [Making a Patch](https://github.com/Bivurnum/decomps-resources/wiki/Making-a-Patch) section.
+The creator will usually tell you which version of the base rom you should use, but if they don't, I advise that you use one of these specific base ROM versions:
+* 1986 - Pokemon Emerald (U)(TrashMan)
+* 1636 - Pokemon Fire Red (U)(Squirrels)

+> [!NOTE]
+> I cannot tell you where to find or download base ROMs.
+However, they shouldn't be hard for you to find if you look.
+Search engines are a wonderous thing.

 Some hacks will provide you with a link that automatically patches the game for you.
 Others will provide a patcher application with the patch download (Unbound does this). **Most hacks do neither.** If you only have a patch, you will need to find a patcher to use.
 I'll tell you how to use my favorite online patcher, [Rom Patcher JS](https://www.marcrobledo.com/RomPatcher.js/):